GSS-Cogs/git-walkthrough/README.md

 ![Condragulations](images/condragulations.gif)

 ## Method: The Conflict Creation
 You are not done yet.
-Time to fuck it up all over again.
+Time to screw it up all over again.
 There are no screenshots/GIFs here because the commands are now familiar.

 9. Create a new branch using the name of the language you will use, I will use french.
 Chose another language.
 Push the branch to origin.
 (You can't pull a branch that doesn't exist yet.)
     - Command Pallet: `Git: Create branch from` name the branch `french`, have it based off `main`.